opencodeiiita/FandomFusion-Frontend/README.md

    cd FandomFusion-Frontend
    ```

-5. Install all necessary dependencies:
+5. Install all necessary dependencies (make sure npm or yarn is configured for proxy if on college proxy, lookup [here](#️-starters)):

    ```bash
    npm install